 The Academy's history of sound fiscal management ensures its ability to maintain the competitive edge needed for survival in today's unstable educational market.
 The Academy continues an aggressive approach to providing quality education for Detroit's children by upgrading and expanding its facilities and programs.
-The Academy's history of educational excellence (30 years as an educational institution), pioneering spirit (one of the first schools charted by the Detroit Public Schools), collaborative efforts (which institutions such as Wayne State University and Michigan State University), and commitment to investing in children (our future), keeps it poised towards a secure financial future.
+The Academy's history of educational excellence (30 years as an educational institution), pioneering spirit (one of the first schools charted by the Detroit Public Schools), collaborative efforts (with institutions such as University of Phoenix), and commitment to investing in children (our future), keeps it poised towards a secure financial future.
 The Academy expects continued growth and development in its ability to serve the Metropolitan Detroit community for many years to come.

-MARTIN LUTHER KING, JR. EDUCATION CENTER ACADEMY STATEMENT OF NET POSITION JUNE 30, 2015
+MARTIN LUTHER KING, JR EDUCATION CENTER ACADEMY STATEMENT OF NET POSITION JUNE 30, 2016